 - Hepatitis B and C

 STI tests are performed with complete confidentiality for all students and are fully covered by the student insurance that is included with tuition.
-If you are covered by MIT’s Student Extended Insurance Plan, you also have confidential prescription coverage through that plan.
+If you are covered the MIT Student Health Insurance Plan (MIT SHIP), you also have confidential prescription coverage through that plan.

-However, if you have waived the Extended Plan, you do not have prescription coverage through MIT.
+However, if you have waived MIT SHIP coverage, you do not have prescription coverage through MIT.
 That means that if we prescribe any medications, you will need to pay for those medications out of pocket or using the prescription coverage from your other insurance plan.
 If you are covered through your parents’ plan, they will probably be notified that you filled a prescription.
 This notification may also include the name of the medication.

 When to be tested